On top of packing all your belongings, you need to make sure that things will be ready when you move into your new home.

 Also, consider the location of your temporary lodgings and how close it will be to your new workplace.
 Take some time to research the area and routes, so your commute will be easier.

 Let your family, friends, and colleagues know you’re moving.
 You can share with them your new mailing address and other contact information so that they know how to reach you.
 If you are renting a place, inform your landlord so you can make the necessary arrangements like cleaning up and making repairs before you leave to get your security deposit back.
 At work, talk to your boss as well, especially if you are moving due to other reasons not related to your current employment within the company.
 This is a good time to request time off from work when you need to prepare for the move.
 If you have children, sit down and talk to them about the move.
 Discuss with them the changes you will all experience when you settle in your new home.
 Also, inform their school so you can transfer your kids’ records to their new school.

-Before boxing up all your belongings, keep in mind that paring down the items you will bring can lower your expenses.
-The fewer boxes to transport, the lower the moving cost will be.
+Before boxing up all your belongings, keep in mind that reducing the items you will bring can lower your expenses.
+If you’re in CA, another way to lower costs is to rent plastic moving boxes in San Diego, Oakland, LA, and other major cities.
+Additionally, the fewer boxes to transport, the lower the moving cost will be.
 So, take stock of what you own and focus on bringing the items you will need in your new home instead.
 By bringing only what’s necessary, you can also make packing easier.
 As you go through your belongings, set aside the things you want to donate or sell.

 You can have a garage sale and sell your unused items to earn some extra cash.
 Meanwhile, you can donate things you no longer need to charity.

 When packing, begin with the non-essential items or the things you won’t use as the moving date approaches.
 These can include home décor, books, and electronics.
 Take care of the essentials near the date of your move like dinnerware and toiletries.
 Remember, pack all important documents and records in a separate container, so you can still access them before you relocate.